red-gate/XmlDoc2CmdletDoc/README.md

 # XmlDoc2CmdletDoc

 XmlDoc2CmdletDoc is a tool that creates a .dll-Help.xml help file for a binary PowerShell module, given the binary module and its corresponding XML doc comments file.
-This keeps the cmdlet documentation close to the cmdlet source code,  minimizing the risk of the documentation getting out of sync with the code.
+This lets you keep the cmdlet documentation close to the cmdlet source code, and so minimizes the risk of the documentation getting out of sync with the code.

 XmlDoc2CmdletDoc has a handful of NuGet package dependencies.
 One of them, RedGate.ThirdParty.JoltCore, isn't available via the official public NuGet repository.
 Nonetheless, the NuGet packages are included in this repository, and the source for RedGate.ThirdParty.JoltCore is [publicly available](https://github.com/red-gate/JoltNet-core).
 Jolt.NET and XmlDoc2CmdletDoc are released under the same [BSD licence](LICENSE).

-Using the tool is simple.
-To create a .dll-Help.xml file for your binary PowerShell module, call:
+To create a .dll-Help.xml file for your binary PowerShell module, simply call:

 ```batchfile
 XmlDoc2CmdletDoc.exe C:\Full\Path\To\MyPowerShellModule.dll